canonical/launchpad-manual/developer/tutorials/building-charms-in-launchpad.rst

 building in Launchpad will encourage most charms to support multiple architectures by default.

-We currently only support building charms, not bundles.
-Contact us on Matrix at #launchpad:ubuntu.com if you have a use case for building bundles on Launchpad and would like to discuss it with us.
+We currently only support building charms not bundles. `Contact us on Matrix <https://matrix.to/#/#launchpad:ubuntu.com>`_ if you have a use case for building bundles on Launchpad and would like to discuss it with us.

 We don't currently support building OCI images to attach as resources to